nobitagit/knowledge/event-driven-systems/data-mesh-notes.md

 > [Martin Fowler](https://martinfowler.com/bliki/UbiquitousLanguage.html)

 - We need to focus on the flow of information, rather than on its representation at a point in time.

+- Read the definition of Single Source of Truth https://en.wikipedia.org/wiki/Single_source_of_truth especially Master Data Management, Event Store etc.

+> It's not the domain experts knowledge that goes to production, it's the assumption of the developers that goes to production
+>
+> Alberto Brandolini